Page Content

 David Geffen School of Medicine, University of California - Los Angeles

-About me: After immigrating from Korea, I lived most of my life in California in Los Angeles and attended UC San Diego for undergraduate studies.
+About me: After immigrating from Korea, I lived most of my life in Los Angeles, California, and attended UC San Diego for undergraduate studies.
 My research interests include surgical anatomy and techniques, and human electrophysiology to study learning and memory.
 Outside of academics, my all-time favorite activity is to grill meat and relax with close friends and family!

 Alaa S. Montaser, M.B., B.Ch.